 2025 Virginia General Assembly Legislative Priorities

-This year’s Virginia General Assembly, when legislators get together to make a new set of laws, takes place from January 8 through February 22 with the Governor taking action on bills by March 24.
+This year’s Virginia General Assembly (a time when legislators get together to make a new set of laws) takes place from January 8 through February 22 with the Governor taking action on bills by March 24.
 Nature Forward, with help from several partners (such as VCN’s bill tracker), is tracking several key environmental bills this session.
 We’ve listed our top bills below, and update this page as we learn more about each bill throughout the session.

 SPECIAL THANKS to Nature Forward volunteers Christine Powell and Anne DeNovo who worked with me since December 2023 to strategize on, select, and then track these bills each week during session!